jawline/CoreVM/CoreConstraint/README.md

-#CoreVM Constraint Solver - Not Yet Implemented
+#CoreVM Constraint Solver

-Will be required to build CoreVM
+The CoreVM Constraint Solver will form the foundation for finding constraint satisfiability within CoreVM.

+It will provide library functions and classes which can be used to contstruct constraint problems and then verify whether they are satisfiable.